 Managing Access Keys for your AWS Account

-You can create, rotate, disable, or delete access keys (access key IDs and secret access keys) for your AWS (root) account.
-Anyone who has the access key for your AWS account has unrestricted access to all the resources in your account, including billing information.
+You can create, rotate, disable, or delete access keys (access key IDs and secret access keys) for your AWS account (root user).
+Anyone who has an access key for your AWS account has unrestricted access to all the resources in your account, including billing information.

-When you create an access key, AWS displays the access key ID and a secret access key.
-To ensure the security of your AWS account, the secret access key is displayed only once.
-If a secret key is lost, you can delete the access key, and then create a new key.
+When you create an access key, AWS gives you an opportunity to view and download the secret access key only once.
+If you don't download it or if you lose it, you can delete the access key and then create a new one.

 You can create or delete an access key any time.
 However, when you delete an access key, it's gone forever and can't be retrieved.

 Creating, Disabling, and Deleting Access Keys for your AWS Account